Actor Depardieu's Belgium move "pathetic" - French PM

 Depardieu also enquired about procedures for acquiring Belgian residency, he said.

-"The country's in dire straits.
-This man owes everything he has to France - the accolades, the subsidies that helped produce his films, the schools where he was educated.
-At the end of a career that made him extremely rich he wants nothing to do with national solidarity."

-Belgian residents do not pay wealth tax, which in France is now slapped on individuals with assets over 1.3 million euros, nor do they pay capital gains tax on share sales.
+Belgian residents do not pay wealth tax, which in France is now slapped on individuals with assets over 1.3 million euros starting at a rate of 0.25 percent, nor do they pay capital gains tax on share sales.
 France has also imposed a 75-percent tax on incomes exceeding 1 million euros.

 The tax hikes have been welcomed by left-wingers who say the rich must do more to help redress public finances but attacked by some wealthy personalities and foreign critics, who say it will increase tax flight and dampen investment.